2016 Serbian local elections: Obrenovac

 Results of the election for the Municipal Assembly of Obrenovac:

 The Private Citizens of Obrenovac list did not receive five per cent of the total vote and so did not cross the electoral threshold.

 Incumbent mayor Miroslav Čučković of the Progressive Party was confirmed for another term in office after the election.

 Palilula

 Results of the election for the Municipal Assembly of Palilula:

 Aleksandar Jovičić of the Progressive Party was selected as mayor after the election, which the support of thirty-four delegates.
 The local coalition government was formed by the Progressives, Socialists, and Radicals.

+Future parliamentarian Đorđe Todorović was elected from the nineteenth position on the SNS's list.

 Rakovica

 Results of the election for the Municipal Assembly of Rakovica:

 Incumbent mayor Vladan Kocić of the Progressive party was confirmed for a new term in office, receiving the votes of thirty delegates.
 The local coalition government was formed by the Progressives and the Socialists.
 Zoran Krasić was elected at the head of the Radical Party list, although he resigned his mandate on 15 September 2016.